Headless Architecture: What Is It, And Why Is It The Future?

 Benefits of headless architecture

-Headless architecture gives your business the agility and flexibility to face an intensely competitive eCommerce market and meet ever-changing customer expectations.
+Another undeniable benefit of headless architecture is the agility and flexibility to face an intensely competitive eCommerce market.

 Monolithic software?
 Time to move forward!

 Fifteen years ago, monoliths were the only option for eCommerce businesses.
-They seemingly represented a cozy "all-in-one" approach and guaranteed full control of the system.
+They represented a comfortable"all-in-one" approach and guaranteed full control of the system.

 However, many companies that relied on monolithic legacy systems found that any growth led to problems with keeping up with their own scale or—in the case of big enterprise companies—with legacy systems issues.